evidentlyai/evidently/docs/book/reports/data-drift.md

 * You can create a different report from scratch taking this one as an inspiration.
 * You can apply the report only to selected columns.

-# Test Suite: Data Drift Test Preset
+# Data Drift Test Suite

+If you want to run data drift checks as part of the pipeline, you can create a Test Suite and use the `DataDriftTestPreset`.

 ![](../.gitbook/assets/tests/test_preset_data_drift-min.png)